 Brands believes that oil companies, besieged by Congress over taking huge tax breaks amid record profit reports, could earn some much needed political points by taking history’s cue and putting some of that money back into energy innovations.

-“When you look at the broad spectrum of what the oil companies are making and compare it to the rate of innovation in alternative energy, it’s like comparing Mount Kilimanjaro to a grape,” Brands said.
-“Now, most consumers aren’t aware of that truth, because oil companies and ad agencies are very good at making it look like alternative energy is humming along when it’s not.
-While consumers may not connect those dots, they are very aware of the headlines that show record oil company profits combined with massive tax breaks – especially during a time when federal deficits are threatening them, their children and their children’s children.
+“When you look at the broad spectrum of what the oil companies are making and compare it to the rate of innovation in alternative energy.
+Hence it’s like comparing Mount Kilimanjaro to a grape,” Brands said.
+“Now, most consumers aren’t aware of that truth.
+Cause oil companies and ad agencies are very good at making it look like alternative energy is humming along when it’s not.
+While consumers may not connect those dots, they are very aware of the headlines that show record oil company profits combined with massive tax breaks.
+That’s especially during a time when federal deficits are threatening them, their children and their children’s children.
 Today’s energy innovation is a fraction of the total and what should be spend.
-What’s more, the same old song and dance the oil companies offer with regard to touring how much of a percentage their research and development expenditures are as compared to revenue is a joke, and absolutely no guarantee of success.”
+What’s more, the same old song and dance the oil companies.”
+You know that half ass offer with regard to touring how much of a percentage their research and development expenditures are as compared to revenue is a joke.
+And absolutely no guarantee of success.

-Brands wants oil companies to spark innovation not only because of the positive press it will net, but also because it’s the right thing to do.
+Brands wants oil companies to spark innovation.
+Also not only because of the positive press it will net, but also because it’s the right thing to do.

-“The truth is that many scientists are beginning to calculate an end to the fossil fuel era, because one day, we will run out,” Brands added.
+So let’s be real.
+As we might know, many scientists are beginning to calculate an end to the fossil fuel era.
+“That’s because one day, we will run out,” Brands added.
 “Innovation in this area has been driven by high prices and it has been driven by shortages.
 When we begin to run out, we’ll experience both, and it will be too late to innovate.
 We need to do it now, when our resources to commit to it are abundant.”